 HUBBARD LECTURE: FIRST PEOPLES OF THE PLAINS Thursday, October 1 | Event held at the Sheldon Museum of Art

 5:00pm Public Reception | 6:00pm "Warrior Women" Program; Q&A to follow

 Event is free and open to the public thanks to generous contributions from Anne M. Hubbard, M.D. the Claire M. Hubbard Foundation and the Cooper Foundation.

-"Warrior Women" is the untold story of American Indian Movement activists who fought for civil rights in the 1970s, and the children who served as their inspiration and their cohorts.
-Warrior Women unveils not only the women's perspective on history, but also real-life activist echoing far beyond news events into generations to come.
+"Warrior Women" is the untold story of mothers and daughters fighting for civil rights in the American Indian Movement of the 1970s.
+The film unveils not only a woman's perspective of history, but also examines the impact political struggles have on the children who bear witness.
 The third annual Hubbard Lecture is host to a special presentation providing a glimpse into the making of this powerful film from both behind and in front of the camera.